Ai Accountant

 • GST input credit buckets, statutory dues, advances, refunds.

-• Use stable identifiers, merchant names, UPI handles, terminal IDs, gateway descriptors.
+• Use stable identifiers: merchant names, UPI handles (VPAs like name@ybl), terminal IDs, gateway descriptors.

-• Prioritize rule order carefully, specific rules should preempt general rules.
+• Prioritize rule order carefully: specific rules should preempt general rules to avoid misposts.

-• Avoid amount thresholds as primary triggers, amounts fluctuate.
+• Avoid amount thresholds as primary triggers: amounts fluctuate.
+Use them only as secondary validation.

-• Normalize narrations, standardize case, remove noise, match patterns reliably.
+• Normalize narrations: standardize case, remove OCR noise, standardize separators, and match patterns reliably.
+Decode UTRs, RRNs, and fee markers (CHG, COMM) before applying rules.

-Step by Step Guide: Creating Your Transaction Rules
+Step by Step Guide: Creating Your Transaction Categorization Rules

 Step 1: Gather and Clean Historical Data

-Collect three to six months of transactions, bank statements, credit cards, UPI logs, payment gateway reports.
-Sync them into your accounting tools, Zoho Books, Tally, or others, then remove duplicates and obvious errors.
-For reference, read importance of transaction categorization.
+Collect three to six months of transactions: bank statements, credit cards, UPI logs, payment gateway reports.
+Sync them into your accounting tools (Tally or others), then remove duplicates and obvious errors.

 Step 2: Identify Top Recurring Patterns

-Analyze by counterparty, narration keywords, payment mode.
-Create a frequency list, prioritize vendors or phrases that appear often, for example Razorpay, salary, rent, fuel.
-Guidance here, importance of transaction categorization.
+Analyze by counterparty, narration keywords, and payment mode.
+Create a frequency list.
+Prioritize vendors or phrases that appear often, for example Razorpay, salary, rent, fuel.

 Step 3: Map Patterns to Ledgers and Tax Codes

-Align each pattern to your chart of accounts, Razorpay to Payment Gateway Charges, salary to Employee Costs.
+Align each pattern to your chart of accounts.
+Razorpay goes to Payment Gateway Charges, salary to Employee Costs.
 Consider GST input credits for registered vendors, and tag CGST, SGST, or IGST codes properly.
 Mark TDS applicable transactions.
-Useful sources, importance of transaction categorization and transaction categorisation automation.

 Step 4: Write Your Rules

-Start simple, narration contains “salary” to Salaries, description includes “HDFC BANK CHARGES” to Bank Charges.
-Add precision by combining conditions, UPI mode plus “reimb” equals Employee Reimbursements, amount range with “rent” equals Office Rent.
-Draft in plain language first, then translate to system syntax.
-See importance of transaction categorization.
+Add precision by combining conditions.
+UPI mode plus "reimb" equals Employee Reimbursements.
+Amount range with "rent" equals Office Rent.
+Draft in plain language first, then translate to your system's syntax.

 Step 5: Set Priorities and Handle Conflicts

-Define precedence clearly, specific rules first, general next.
-Create fallbacks for ambiguous items, use an exception queue.
-Reference, importance of transaction categorization.
+Define precedence clearly.
+Specific rules first, general next.
+Create fallbacks for ambiguous items and use an exception queue for anything unmatched.

 Step 6: Test Thoroughly

-Run rules on historical data, aim for less than 5 percent unclassified.
-Review misposts, refine.
-Test edge cases, refunds, forex, EMI splits, principal versus interest.
-More in importance of transaction categorization.
+Run rules on historical data.
+Aim for less than 5 percent unclassified.
+Review misposts and refine.
+Test edge cases: refunds, forex, EMI splits (principal versus interest), and UPI reversals.

 Step 7: Publish with Approval Workflow